Street and park trees

 Astentfernung im Kronenbereich

-Tree maintenance, protective measures and planting
+Tree maintenance and planting

 In densely built areas of Berlin’s inner city, the location conditions do not correspond to those in the rural landscape.
 Consequently, damage occurs, which impairs the health and vitality of the trees.
 Street trees therefore need more intensive maintenance.
 More information